 What's up with that metal bar on the inside of the Lixhult cabinet door?
 It helps to create a sneaky compartment where you can store a few flat items like paper goods or rulers.

 IKEA's Fältmal is a must for camping trips — the pillow unzips to become a wearable blanket.

 14. A Desk With Cable Storage

-The Alex desk deals solves a problem that drives minimalists crazy: cord storage.
-Thanks to a sneaky sliver near the back of the desk, you can slip cords down to hide out of sight.
+The Alex desk solves a problem that drives minimalists crazy: cord storage.
+Thanks to a sneaky sliver near the back of the desk, you can slip cords down to hide them out of sight.
 Bonus: This desk is completely finished at the back, meaning you can place it in the middle of the room.

 15. A Built-In Spatula Rest